 alternatively clicking a bold maroon word will open that page in a new window.

 - Spencer House, a private guided tour of the magnificent State Rooms, followed by optional lunch, took place on Sunday 21 January at 12 noon.

-- New Postal Museum : this visit was cancelled the night before, as some technical hitch had developed on the Mail Train, thus Members also missed out on the optional lunch, on Friday 16 February at 11am.
+- New Postal Museum : this visit regretfully needed to be cancelled at the last moment, as some technical hitch had developed on the Mail Train, thus Members also missed out on the optional lunch, on Friday 16 February at 11am.

 - Linley Sambourne House, took place on Thursday 19 January, at 11am;

 - New “Europe 1600-1815” Galleries, V&A, on a Tuesday in February at 11am ; waiting list only;